ProgrammingBlockchain/ProgrammingBlockchain/second_communitry_edition.md

 Every time I tried to do any coding, I encountered countless walls, countless missing pieces and tremendous amount of work that is needed to be done before I could even start working on my idea.

 A few years later I have pleasantly noticed someone has already done the work I talked about.
 Someone has finally break down the crypto voodoo into object oriented niceness.
-My excitement has further grown when I realized Nicolas Dorier's C# library is the biggest, most complete Bitcoin library out there.
+My excitement has further grown when I realized Nicolas Dorier's C# library is the biggest, most complete Bitcoin library out there and it is working on every platform.
 More, he even wrote a book around it!
 So now I have the chance to work with the most powerful, best documented Bitcoin library up to date in my favorite programming language.

 But my excitement, Bitcoin addiction and risk-taking personality did not let me stop here.
 I contacted Nicolas, and long story short, a month ago I found myself on a plane, flying to Tokyo to fully devote myself to Bitcoin, learning under the guidance of Nicolas until my savings run out and I have to find a job.
 So far it resulted the second edition of this book, and a very messy room, since I was not able to find time to unpack my luggage.
 What is more astonishing by knowing I am a neat-freak.